Seed Grant Program

 3. Project Narrative (3 pages max): The narrative should include the following in clearly identifiable sections.

-• Background Statement: What is the research question?
+1. Background Statement: What is the project?
 Why is the project significant?
+What is the research question?
 Include a brief statement on current approaches to the topic, identify existing challenges or limitations of the current approaches, and explain how the proposed research or creative activity addresses those challenges.

 4. Selected Bibliography (1 page max).